-The Secretariat to the South African Council for the Non-Proliferation of Weapons of Mass Destruction (the Secretariat) has continued to play an effective support role to the Council, allowing it to discharge its mandate efficiently.
-During the period under review, the Secretariat worked with the Council and its committees to contribute to the goal of promoting South Africa as a "reliable and responsible supplier, recipient, producer and end user of sensitive goods and technologies", with the international goal of achieving a world free of WMD.
+The Secretariat has continued to play an effective support role to the Council, which allows the Council to discharge its mandate efficiently.
+During the period under review, the Secretariat worked together with the Council and its Committees to contribute to the goal of promoting South Africa as a 'reliable and responsible supplier, recipient, producer and end user of sensitive goods and technologies' with the international goal of achieving a world free of weapons of mass destruction.